 To assess how large structural variation, such as inversions and translocations, may influence our inferences of phylogenetic relatedness along the genome, we aligned the reference genomes of mouse and rat.
 These two species span the divergence of the sample for which we assessed genome-wide discordance so the level of large structural variation present among them should give us an idea of the amount of ancestral variation in our sample.
 We find that the mouse and rat genomes are largely co-linear for large, aligned chunks, with large translocations and inversions on mouse chromosomes 5, 8, 10, and 13 (Fig. S8).
 We also observe large-scale inversions on chromosome 16.
-Chromosomes 5 and 10 are also outliers with respect to phylogenetic similarity and decay across the chromosome, retaining similarity at much longer distances (Fig. 3).
-It is possible that these large-scale rearrangements may play a role in the discrepant patterns of phylogenetic similarity on these chromosomes.
-We also find that, while co-linearity of most chromosomes is conserved between mouse and rat, the size of the 300,000 aligned chunks averages under 10 kb, with the average distance between aligned segments being between 2,380 bp on the mouse genome and 4927 bp on the rat chromosome (Fig. S9).
+We find that, while co-linearity of most chromosomes is conserved between mouse and rat, the size of the 300,000 aligned chunks averages under 10 kb, with the average distance between aligned segments being between 2,380 bp on the mouse genome and 4927 bp on the rat chromosome (Fig. S9).
 This has two major consequences for our results: 1) this prevented us from transposing the coordinate system from mouse to rat with enough resolution to use genetic maps from rat and 2) means that most other structural variation in our sample is likely small insertions of transposable elements (SINES which are about 500 bp in length and LINES which are about 4000 bp in length) that should have a negligible effect on our discordance analyses.

 Discordance with recombination rate and other genomic features

 Using markers from genetic crosses within M. musculus (Shifman et al. 2006; Cox et al. 2009) we examined whether regions of the genome with high recombination also showed more phylogenetic discordance over short genetic distances than regions with low recombination.
 Specifically, for each 5 Mb window we calculated recombination rate as the relationship between map location and the physical location for all markers within the window.
 Then within each 5 Mb window for which we had calculated recombination rate (Fig. S10), we measured tree similarity between the first and last 10 kb window.
 Surprisingly, we found no relationship between tree similarity and recombination rates measure at this scale (Fig. 4).
-We do, however, find that regions of the genome centered on recombination hotspots identified in M. musculus, while just as phylogenetically similar over short distances as windows not centered on hotspots (Fig. 5B) have a significantly slower rate of decay in similarity over genomic distance (p = 9.8e-7; Fig. 5A).
+We do, however, find that regions of the genome centered on recombination hotspots identified in M. musculus have a significantly slower rate of decay in similarity over genomic distance compared to windows that are not centered on hotspots (p = 0.019; Fig. 5A) and they are also significantly less phylogenetically similar over short distances than (p = 0.015 Fig. 5B).
 This indicates that regions around hotspots retain a higher degree of phylogenetic similarity than other regions of the genome.